crux-lab/sectioned-recycler-view/README.md

 You can find demo project code [here](https://bitbucket.org/coderivium/sectioned-recycler-view/src/538ed8d6000e1d930c023482d140d08d005c51b5/app/src/main/java/com/cruxlab/sectionedrecyclerview/demo/?at=master).
 ## Advantages
 * **Simplicilty.** Classes provided by this library are similar to Android ones.
-* **Flexibility.** Your RecyclerView stays compatable with almost any external third-party library or API.
+* **Flexibility.** Your RecyclerView stays compatible with almost any external third-party library or API.
-* **Floating headers feature.** An iOS style floating header behaves the same as an item in the RecyclerView, so you don't have to handle the interaction with it separately.
+* **Floating headers feature.** An iOS style floating header behaves the same way as an item in the RecyclerView, so you don't have to handle the interaction with it separately.
 * **Swiping feature.** You can customize item swiping behavior for each section individually.
 * **ViewHolders reusing.** List item ViewHolders are reused as usual, pinned headers are cached and reused using own implentation.
 ## Usage